 To develop and maintain a shared understanding of progression, the head teacher and governing body of a school must put arrangements in place to enable all practitioners involved in learning and teaching to participate in ongoing professional dialogue:

-- across their school cluster group(s).
-For a definition of school cluster group(s), please see the Direction
+- within their school; and across their school cluster group(s).
+For a definition of school cluster group(s), please see the Direction.

 - in secondary schools, with practitioners from at least one other secondary school to support collaboration and coherence across the latter stages of the 3 to 16 continuum